Writing assessments for undergraduate and graduate students

 - You will submit the cover sheet and writing assessment to the Writing Center via Blackboard.

-- Those who scored a seven or higher on the writing subscore within the English/Writing component of the ACT; and
+- Students who have scored 5 or higher on the writing portion of the SAT

-- Those who scored a 600 or higher on the writing subscore within the English/Writing component of the SAT.
+- Students who have 6 or higher on the writing portion of the ACT

 The graduate writing assessment is required for the following graduate programs: